 Being pregnant – or even just being a woman – the thought of giving birth can be exciting and scary.
 The first time I was pregnant, I worried quite a bit both about the pain and the risk that something would go terribly wrong (like me or the baby dying…).

 And the worrying one reason why it is so important to prepare for giving birth!

-For various reasons I ended up spending the last three months of my first pregnancy in bed.
-So I had plenty of time read about the signs of labor, the stages of labor, the pain and pain relief.
+For various reasons, I ended up spending the last three months of my first pregnancy in bed.
+So I had plenty of time to read about the signs of labor, the stages of labor, the pain, and pain relief.
 And I sure had a lot of time practicing breathing and relaxation!

-Actually, I had trained Lamaze breathing so much that I actually thought I would be one of the women experiencing painless childbirth… Ha ha!
-But the breathing and relaxation did help me a lot!
+Actually, I had trained Lamaze breathing so much that I actually thought I would be one of those women experiencing painless childbirth… Ha ha!
+But breathing and relaxation did help me a lot!
 Definitely!

-No matter what your thoughts are about giving birth, learning and preparing is always good!
-(Not only with your first child, but every time.)
+No matter what your thoughts are about giving birth, learning and preparing are always good!
+(Not only with your first child but every time.)

-Here are few things you can do to give yourself the best possible preparation for giving birth.
+Here are things you can do to give yourself the best possible preparation for giving birth.

 Tips On How to Prepare For Giving Birth

 - Write a birth plan

 - Learn breathing and relaxation